ArchipelagoMW/Archipelago/docs/style.md

 * We mostly follow [PEP8](https://peps.python.org/pep-0008/).
 Read below to see the differences.
 * 120 characters per line.
 PyCharm does this automatically, other editors can be configured for it.
-* Strings in core code will be `"strings"`
+* Strings in core code will be `"strings"`.
+In other words: double quote your strings.
-* Use type annotation where possible
+* Use type annotation where possible.

 ## Markdown